Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/editing.rst

 You can also lock the direction to time with :kbd:`X` or to change the strip's channel with :kbd:`Y`.

-It is posslible to move strips using mouse by dragging them while holding kbd:`LMB`.
+It is possible to move strips using mouse by dragging them while holding kbd:`LMB`.
 Currently it is possible to move only 1 strip by dragging

-vse-todo 2.8 ^^fix at last moment??
+..
+TODO2.8(sequencer): ^^fix at last moment??

 Start Frame Offset